pd3f/pd3f/README.md

  - `lang`: set the language (options: 'de', 'en', 'es', 'fr')
  - `fast`: whether to check for tables (default: False)
  - `tables`: whether to check for tables (default: False)
- - `experimental`: whether to extract text in experimental mode (default: False)
+ - `experimental`: whether to extract text in experimental mode (footnotes to endnotes, depuplicate page header / footer) (default: False)
  - `check_ocr`: whether to check first if all pages were OCRd (default: True, cannot be modified in GUI)

 You have to poll for `/update/<uuid>` to keep progress.
 The responding JSON tells you about the status of the request.